-Working in close collaboration with The Trekking and Riding Society of Scotland, The Association of Irish Riding Establishments and The Welsh Trekking and Riding Association we have created progessive vocational qualifications specifically for those in the equestrian tourism industry.
+Working in close collaboration with The Trekking and Riding Society of Scotland, The Association of Irish Riding Establishments and The Welsh Trekking and Riding Association, we have created progressive vocational qualifications specifically for those in the equestrian tourism industry.
 The qualifications particularly benefit those who escort treks, trail rides and hacks.
 These qualifications provide industry related, recognised standards of competence.

 Riding Holiday Centre Manager Certificate

 This certificate proves that you are a competent manager or owner, with knowledge of both practical and financial aspects of running an equestrian centre.

 You must be 22 years or over, hold your Ride Leader Level 3 Certificate and current Health and Safety First Aid at Work Certificate, BHS First Aid Certificate or appropriate National equivalent and BHS Riding and Road Safety Certificate.